spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing-marketplace-concrete-products-image-sets.md

 1. On the *Concrete Products* page, next to the concrete product you want to edit, hover over the three dots and click **Manage Product** or just click the line.
 This takes you to the *Concrete Product SKU, Name* page.
 Scroll down to the *Images* pane.
 2. Click **+Add Image Set***.
 The empty cells appear.
-3. In the *SET NAME*, enter the name of the set.
+3. In *SET NAME*, enter the name of the set.
-4. In the *IMAGE ORDERED*,enter the number which defines the order of the images displayed.
+4. In *IMAGE ORDER*, enter the number which defines the order of the images displayed.
-5. In the *SMALL IMAGE URL*, enter the URL.
+5. In *SMALL IMAGE URL*, enter the URL.
-6. In the *LARGE IMAGE URL*, enter the URL.
+6. In *LARGE IMAGE URL*, enter the URL.
 7. Click **Save**.

 ## Editing images for marketplace concrete products